-- ganizations.
-An integrated course concerned with all business functions and full array of analytical tools applied in reference to the external environment and internal resources. - 489 Small Business Management (3) Prerequisites: Consent of division chairman and completion of required 300-level courses in accounting, business management or finance.
-Explores the opportunities and problems in acquiring and managing a small business.
-Topics include the economic, social and legal environment pertaining to small business, with emphasis placed on managerial strategy and policy. - 494 Management Internship (4-12) Prerequisites; Senior standing with an overall 2.75 grade-point average, completion of a minimum of 42 hours in courses required of the business major, and approval of division chairman.
-Graded on pass-fail basis. - 500 Algebra and Statistics for Management (3) Open only to graduate students.
+- 138 - 500 Algebra and Statistics for Management (3) Open only to graduate students.
 This is an introductory course in algebra and statistics for M.B.A. students.
 Areas covered will include systems of linear equations, probability, expected value, normal distribution and sampling distributions, and simple linear regression. - 510 Microcomputer Applications for Business (1) For graduate students only.
 Familiarization with microcomputers and widely used application software.
-This course satisfies the foundation requirement for CSC 200 (Introduction to Computers) and can be taken instead of a three hour undergraduate course in computer science. - 600 Topics in Management (1-3) Open only to graduate students.
+This course satisfies the foundation requirement for CIS 200 (Introduction to Computers) and can be taken instead of a three hour undergraduate course in computer information systems.. - 600 Topics in Management (1-3) Open only to graduate students.
 Requires written permission of the M.B.A.
 Director.
 A rigorous program of selected readings or independent research project taken for variable credit. - 602 Labor Law and Arbitration (3) Open only to graduate students.
 Labor relations aspects of public and private personnel management, including a study of federal and state labor legislation, the process of collective bargaining, arbitration, and labor contract administration. - 608 Organization Theory (3) Open only to graduate students.
-Prerequisite: BUS 330 or equivalent.
+Prerequisite: MGT 330 or equivalent.
 A comprehensive review of existing literature starting with an examination of various organizational systems.
 Organization design, change, and potential future developments are considered.
 Emphasis is on the dynamics of change.
 Current research findings supplement established concepts. - 610 Management Information Systems (3) Open only to graduate students.
 Prerequisite: ACC 603.
 A study of information systems in a computerized environment.
 Emphasis is on the generation and use of information from all functional subsystems of a company.
-Further, the course covers development and control of MIS. - 612 Quantitative Methods (3) Open only to graduate students.
+Further, the course covers development and control of CIS. - 612 Quantitative Methods (3) Open only to graduate students.
 Prerequisite: MGT 500 or equivalent.
 A survey of decision-making techniques, including linear programming, queuing theory, inventory theory, and simulation. - 615 Seminar in Business Policy (3) Open only to graduate students.
 Prerequisites: FIN 606; MKT 609.
 Strategy and policy from the executive point of view.
-A study of objectives, environmental forces, institutional resources, and social values as they are related to the determination and implementation of strategy and policy.

-- 136 617 Forecasting for Management (3) Open only to graduate students.
+A study of objectives, environmental forces, institutional resources, and social values as they are related to the determination and implementation of strategy and policy. - 617 Forecasting for Management (3) Open only to graduate students.
 A study of forecasting techniques and applications for managers. - 622 Psychology of Human Management (3) Open only to graduate students.
 An analysis of human behavior in organizations, emphasizing those areas of individual and group behavior that are most directly relevant to management. - 624 Business Ethics and Social Responsibility (3) Open only to graduate students.
 Analysis of principles applicable to managerial decisions involving business ethics and social responsibility.